Host a Regional Trail Event

 - The County, as deemed necessary, may impose special rules, regulations and restrictions.

 - Possession of, or being under the influence of, any illegal drug, alcoholic beverage or controlled substance is prohibited.

 - Events that are deemed too disruptive to the use and enjoyment of the trail will be denied, or may require the proposed event to be modified.

-- Sponsor agrees to ensure that all event participants are made aware of all trail rules and event guidelines, and that minors are provided with sufficient adult supervision.
+- Applicant agrees to ensure that all event participants are made aware of all trail rules and event guidelines, and that minors are provided with sufficient adult supervision.